On the Convergence of Numerical Integration as a Finite Matrix Approximation to Multiplication Operator

 \section{Convergence}

-We establish convergence for growing class of outside functions $f$.
+We establish convergence for a growing class of outside functions $f$.
 We start by first proving the strong resolvent convergence that then immediately covers the bounded continuous outside functions in Section~\ref{sec:proof-of-strong-resolvent-convergence}.
 Our first extension to this basic result is the class of discontinuous functions in Section~\ref{sec:convergence-for-discontinuous-functions}.

 Then we extend the results to unbounded functions.
-First, we discuss the topic of general unbounded outside functions in Section~\ref{sec:strong-resolvent-convergence-for-unbounded-functions} and notice that it is too wide class of functions to prove convergence in general.
-Then we find proof for growing class of unbounded functions as the inside function $g$ and basis functions $\phi_i$ are limited.
-In Section~\ref{sec:convergence-for-quadratically-bounded-functions}, the convergence is proved for quadratically bounded outside functions without restrictions to the inside function and polynomially bounded outside functions when the inside function and the basis functions are polynomials.
-In Section~\ref{sec:nonnegative-matrix-coefficients}, the convergence is proved for inside functions that have matrix representations with nonnegative coefficients.
+First, we discuss the topic of general unbounded outside functions in Section~\ref{sec:strong-resolvent-convergence-for-unbounded-functions} and notice that it is a too wide class of functions to prove convergence in general.
+Then we find proof for a growing class of unbounded functions as the inside function $g$ and basis functions $\phi_i$ are polynomials.
+In Section~\ref{sec:convergence-for-quadratically-bounded-functions}, we prove convergence for quadratically bounded outside functions without restrictions to the inside function and polynomially bounded outside functions when the inside function and the basis functions are polynomials.
+In Section~\ref{sec:nonnegative-matrix-coefficients}, we prove convergence for inside functions that have matrix representations with nonnegative coefficients.
 The outside functions do not even have to meet the criteria of being functions of operators that have infinite matrix representation.

 Finally, we consider convergence for outside functions that are singular on a finite endpoint of an integration interval in Section~\ref{sec:improper-integrals-on-finite-endpoints-of-an-interval}.